 The Quarter Horse is still frequently crossbred with the Thoroughbred today to produce horses for English-style sports and quarter-mile racing.
 These horses are technically called Appendix Horses, but they can nevertheless be registered as Quarter Horses, despite the fact that many of them are practically upgraded Thoroughbreds in terms of ancestry.

 Today, the Quarter Horse is the world’s most popular horse breed, with over 5 million across the globe.
 It is also the most popular breed in America.
-For that reason, it is sometimes called “America’s Horse.”
+For that reason, it has earned the name of “America’s Horse.”

 The Quarter Horse can excel in any mounted discipline.
 However, the breed has two basic types with several variations, each bred for a different purpose.

 The stock type is the all-around Western horse.
 It can work cattle on the ranch or in the arena, or it can respond to the subtle cues of reining competitions.
 One variation on the stock type is the Western pleasure type.
-This variation is bred for the sport of Western pleasure, but it can frequently make an excellent first horse for the backyard rider, as well.
+This variation excels in the sport of Western pleasure, but it can frequently make a satisfactory first horse for the backyard rider, as well.

 The hunter/racing type generally has more Thoroughbred influence than the stock type.
 This style of Quarter Horse was born and bred for English competitions, running the gamut from dressage to jumping.

-In general, the Quarter Horse is known for its impeccable temperament.
+The Quarter Horse possesses an impeccable temperament.
 It is gentle and kind, looking out for its rider and forgiving most beginner mistakes.
 This steady disposition also helps it stay calm under pressure.
 But the Quarter Horse does have spirit and intelligence—it is tenacious in its work and loyal in its relationships.

 Different types of Quarter Horses may display slight differences in temperament.
 Stock types are often steadier, while hunter types are a little more energetic.